-Deferral is useful because it reduces the possibility of duplicative litigation and helps the parties focus on resolving their dispute rather than dealing with the procedural demands of parallel proceedings.
-More useful still is the HRTO's ability to dismiss applications where "another proceeding" previously had "appropriately dealt with the substance of the application".
+Deferral is useful because it reduces the possibility of duplicative litigation and helps the parties focus on resolving their dispute.
+More

-The HRTO has not been entirely consistent in when it will dismiss applications.
-But, decisions under the Workplace Safety and Insurance Act and the Employment Standards Act, 2000, grievance proceedings and even settlement agreements have all founded dismissals.
+The HRTO has not been entirely consistent in when it would dismiss applications.
+But, decisions under the Workplace Safety and Insurance Act and the Employment Standards Act, grievance proceedings and even settlement agreements have all founded dismissals.